-- 20 in Fig. 2.a, the strong difference in the GC and OF-CEAS measurements is explained by the slower response time of the GC instrument due to the buffering effect of the cooling trap.
-The air sample being continuously flushed in the cooling trap, the effect on CO concentration measurements by the GC is not equivalent to a simple time average.
-A more complex weighted moving averaging could be performed on the faster OF-CEAS measurement to try to mimic the GC measurement, but a study concerning this averaging issue appears to be beyond the scope of this paper. - The OF-CEAS instrument measures CO and CH4 at the same time (Fig. 1).
+ject to fast changes such as in Fig. 2a, the strong difference in the GC and OF-CEAS measurements is explained by the slower response time of the GC instrument due to the buffering effect of the cooling trap.
+The air sample is continuously flushed in the cooling trap, and the effect on CO concentration measurements by the GC is not equivalent to a simple time average.
+A more complex weighted moving average could be performed on the faster OF-CEAS measurement to try to mimic the GC measurement, but a study concerning this averaging issue appears to be beyond the scope of this paper.

+The OF-CEAS instrument measures CO and CH4 simultaneously (Fig. 1).
 Contrary to CO, CH4 concentration is not sensitive to traffic pollution.
-Daily variability is usually less than 10% with a background value of about 1900 ppb.
+Its daily variability is usually less than 10%, with a background value of about 1900 ppb.
 The rms noise of the OF-CEAS measurements for CH4 is 4 ppb for an averaging time of 20 s.
-A good agreement between OF-CEAS and GC is also found with maximum deviations of \pm 20 ppb, corresponding to about 1% in relative unit.
+A good agreement between OF-CEAS and GC is also found with maximum deviations of \pm 20 ppb, corresponding to about 1% in relative units.
 Such performance has been previously reported in Romanini et al. (2006) with a similar OF-CEAS instrument compared to the same GC.

-30 3.2 Airborne measurements
+3.2 Airborne measurements

-In the framework of the French RAMCES observation network for greenhouse gases monitoring, regular weekly flights have been carried out by LSCE since 1996 above the Orléans forest, located about 100 km south of Gif-sur-Yvette.
-This flight program aims at improving our understanding of transport processes into the atmospheric boundary layer, and to better assess the relative role of local, regional and continental anthropogenic and biospheric fluxes on the observed trace gas concentrations.

-Especially, vertical profiles of trace gases are very useful for assessing atmospheric transport model performances.
-During the flights, air samples are collected in flasks, as described in Chevalier et al. (2009), and later analyzed at LSCE by GC to measure the concentration of CO_2 , CH_4 , CO, N_2O and SF_6 (Xueref-Remy et al., 2011; Haszpra et al., 2012).
-Glass flasks are filled at 10 different altitudes (between 100 m and 3000 m above ground level).
-Those used for the present comparison were analyzed

-5 one week after collection.
-On the 15/11/2006, the OF-CEAS instrument was installed inside the aircraft to measure in situ CO atmospheric concentration during the entire flight.
-The OF-CEAS instrument was mounted in a 19["] rack fixed in place of a seat.
+In the framework of the French RAMCES observation network for greenhouse gas monitoring, regular weekly flights have been carried out by LSCE since 1996 above the Orléans forest, located about 100 km south of Gif-sur-Yvette.
+This flight program aims to improve our understanding of transport processes into the atmospheric boundary layer and to better assess the relative role of local, regional and continental anthropogenic and biospheric fluxes on the observed trace gas concentrations.
+In particular, vertical profiles of trace gases are very useful for assessing atmospheric transport model performances.
+During the flights, air samples are collected in flasks, as described in Chevalier et al. (2009), and later analysed at LSCE by GC to measure the concentration of CO2, CH4, CO, N2O and SF6 (Xueref-Remy et al., 2011; Haszpra et al., 2012).
+Glass flasks are filled at 10 different altitudes (between 100 and 3000 m above ground level).
+Those used for the present comparison were analysed 1 week after collection.
+On 15 November 2006, the OF-CEAS instrument was installed inside the aircraft to perform in situ measurements of atmospheric CO concentration during the entire flight.
+The OF-CEAS instrument was mounted in a 19 in rack fixed in place of a seat.

-Tropospheric air was sampled upwind of the aircraft engines exhaust: a 2 m Dekabon inlet line carries outside air to the set-up entrance, passing through a customized window of the aircraft.
+Tropospheric air was sampled upwind of the aircraft engine exhaust: a 2 m Dekabon inlet line carried outside air to the set-up entrance, passing through a customized window of the aircraft.
 The same inlet was used for the OF-CEAS instrument.
+Regarding the flasks set up, the sampling unit consisted of a diaphragm pump which drew air through a chemical drying cartridge filled with Mg(ClO4)2.
+Air was collected in 1 L glass flasks sealed with PTFE O-rings.
+Flasks were